PriyaTechTales/Wildfire_Detection_and_Spread_Prediction/README.md

   - Powered by Random Forest Regressor for accurate regression predictions.

 - *Frontend*
-  - Built with *HTML, **CSS, and **JavaScript* for responsiveness and interactivity.
+  - Built with HTML, CSS, and JavaScript for responsiveness and interactivity.

 - *Backend*
   - Developed using *Django* for robust server-side logic and secure data flow.

 - *Database*
   - Uses *SQLite* to store user data, results, and logs.

-- *Visualizations*
-  - Interactive graphs to show prediction trends and detection results.

 ---

 ## 🧠 How It Works